fbiego/ESP32Time/README.md

 ## Functions

 ```
+ESP32Time rtc(offset); // create an instance with a specifed offset in seconds
+rtc.offset;	// get or modify the current offset
 setTime(30, 24, 15, 17, 1, 2021);  // 17th Jan 2021 15:24:30
 setTime(1609459200);  // 1st Jan 2021 00:00:00
 setTimeStruct(time);	// set with time struct